AdobeDocs/experience-manager-cloud-service.en/help/forms/submit-adaptive-form-to-workfront-fusion.md

 ---
 title: Integration of Adobe Workfront Fusion with AEM Forms Submission
 description: Adobe Workfront Fusion allows you to focus on new tasks rather than focusing on repetitive tasks.
 You can connect Adobe Workfront Fusion to an Adaptive Form using Form Submission.
-keywords: Integration of Adobe Workfront Fusion with AEM Forms Submission, Adobe Workfront Fusion with AEM Forms, Workfront Fusion with AEM Forms, Connect Workfront Fusion to AEM Forms, AEM Forms and Workfront Fusion, How to connect Workfront Fusion with AEM Forms?, Connect Workfront Fusion to a Form
+keywords: Submit an Adaptive Form to Adobe Workfront Fusion, Integration of Adobe Workfront Fusion with AEM Forms Submission, Adobe Workfront Fusion with AEM Forms, Workfront Fusion with AEM Forms, Connect Workfront Fusion to AEM Forms, AEM Forms and Workfront Fusion, How to connect Workfront Fusion with AEM Forms?, Connect Workfront Fusion to a Form
 topic-tags: author, developer
-hide: yes
-hidefromtoc: yes
 ---
 ​
 # Submit an Adaptive Form to Adobe Workfront Fusion